50222 - EUROPEAN UNION LAW

 Course taught in English

 The aim of the course is to provide a comprehensive overview of the European Union legal order and the role of law in the European integration process.
 The first part of the course focuses on the EU institutional architecture, the legislative and decision-making process in the EU, and the constitutional principles of the EU, including direct effect, supremacy, fundamental rights, remedies for enforcing EU law and judicial review.
-In the second part of the course, students acquire a deeper understanding of the substantive law of the European Union, focussing in particular on Union citizenship and the internal market (the four freedoms).
+In the second part of the course, students acquire a deeper understanding of the substantive law of the European Union, focusing in particular on Union citizenship and the internal market (the four freedoms).
 All topics in the course are dealt with particular attention to current developments in EU law and the development of the case law of the Court of Justice of the European Union.
 Overall, the course aims to introduce students to the complexities of European integration through in-depth analysis of the case law of the Court of Justice.

 The course will examine: